openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 A metadata schema must be defined before a collection definition can be created.

 An instance of the schema metadata is associated with each resource contributed to the collection and controls the resource’s lifecycle and search ability.
-The example in this guide uses the Generic Schema provided with the EQUELLA Vanilla Institution.
-[The EQUELLA Vanilla Institution is available here.](6.4VanillaReferenceInstitution.tgz)
+The example in this guide uses the Generic Schema provided with the openEQUELLA Vanilla Institution.
+[The openEQUELLA Vanilla Institution is available here.](6.4VanillaReferenceInstitution.tgz)

 Schemas are created using the Metadata Schemas tool from the Administration Console.

-Collection definitions are modified or created in the EQUELLA Administration Console.
+Collection definitions are modified or created in the openEQUELLA Administration Console.

-**To access EQUELLA and open the Administration Console**
+**To access openEQUELLA and open the Administration Console**
-1. Log in to EQUELLA as an administrator, select Settings then Administration console.
+1. Log in to openEQUELLA as an administrator, select Settings then Administration console.
 2. The Administration console displays.
 Select Collection Definitions to display a list of collections
 ### Administration Console elements
 When the Collection Definitions tool has been selected the Add, Edit, Remove, Clone, Import and Export buttons are enabled.
 (Providing the correct privileges have been granted)